LibraryCarpentry/lc-sql/episodes/02-basic-queries.md

 ~~~
 SELECT *
 FROM articles
-WHERE Subjects LIKE '%Crystal Structures%'
+WHERE Subjects LIKE '%Crystal Structures%';
 ~~~
 {: .sql}